lkmcelik/calorify/TERMS_OF_SERVICE.md

 ### Specific Health Warnings
 - If you have an eating disorder, consult your healthcare provider before using
 - Pregnant or nursing women should consult doctors for nutrition advice
-- Children under 13 should not use the App
+- Children under9should not use the App
 - Those with medical conditions should seek professional guidance

 ## 6. Premium Subscription